 Bird droppings are more than just messy — they’re a serious health hazard.
 Common risks include:

 Bird removal can be tricky — many species are protected under Michigan and federal law, which restricts how and when nests can be removed.
-Titus Restoration ensures all removals follow DNR guidelines, and we provide vent cleaning, odor remediation, and entry-point sealing to prevent re-nesting.
+Titus Contracting ensures all removals follow DNR guidelines, and we provide vent cleaning, odor remediation, and entry-point sealing to prevent re-nesting.

 They may be tiny, but mice and rats can cause some of the most widespread, hidden damage inside your Michigan home.
 Because they’re nocturnal, fast, and able to squeeze through holes as small as a dime, most homeowners don’t realize they have a rodent problem until it’s already an infestation.